genral73/odoo/doc/reference/views.rst

       ``grid_adjust`` context member, in the ``object`` case, the parameters are also provided as positional function parameters (next to an empty list of ids):

+      ``action_ref``
+        reference of action which should be opened when grid cell info. is clicked,

       ``row_domain``
         the domain matching the entire row of the adjusted cell